The Writing Excellence Initiative is pleased to announce the 2016 Elon Summer Institute.

 Topics include the following.

-n exchange for creating the two assignments and submitting them to a collection of models for the university, you will receive a $500 stipend.
+In support of your participation in the institute and for creating two assignments and submitting them to a collection of models for the university, you will receive a $750 stipend.

-Paul Anderson, Elon's Director of Writing Across the University.
-More.
+Paula Rosinski, Elon's Director of Writing Across the University.

-The Institute will provide you with new ideas, strategies and assignments you can put to immediate use in your classes, and the pleasure of sharing your ideas with great colleagues from across the university.
-So that you may enjoy these benefits, the Institute will ask you to invest significant amounts of energy and creativity, including participation in all sessions and completion of homework assignments for each day.
+The Institute will provide you with new ideas, strategies and assignments you can put to immediate use in your classes, and you'll have the opportunity to share your ideas with great colleagues from across the university.
+Because we will cover a wide range of topics and ask you to produce teaching materials, the Institute will ask you to invest significant amounts of energy and creativity, including participation in all sessions and completion of homework assignments for each day.

 Location: 215 Moseley.